jinnabaalu/killerkoda-scenarios/cassandra-single-node-dev-machine/step2.md

 `{{execute}}
-- Pick the columns to display instead of choosing all data and limit ` cqlsh> SELECT category, points, lastname FROM cycling.cyclist_category LIMIT 3;
+- Pick the columns to display instead of choosing all data and limit `
+SELECT category, points, lastname FROM cycling.cyclist_category LIMIT 3;
 `{{execute}}